Je-Vaughn Watson

-Club
+Club career

 Sporting Central Academy

 Watson attended Garvey Maceo High School and turned professional in 2005.
 He spent six years playing with Sporting Central Academy in the Jamaica National Premier League, eventually becoming the club's captain.

 Houston Dynamo

 Watson had trials in England and Denmark, but after training with the club during the 2011 pre-season, Watson signed with Houston Dynamo of Major League Soccer on 15 April; he made his Dynamo debut on 23 April 2011 in a 1–1 tie with Chicago Fire.
 He became the first Sporting Central player to secure a professional contract overseas.
 Watson appeared for Houston in the 2011 MLS Cup and CONCACAF Champions League competitions.

 FC Dallas

 Watson was traded to FC Dallas on 19 February 2013 in exchange for a second-round 2015 MLS SuperDraft pick.
 His contract was terminated on 18 February 2016.
 On 4 March 2016, it was announced that Watson had resigned with Dallas and then been traded to New England Revolution for a third-round pick in the 2017 MLS SuperDraft.